Hiddat: Synopsis

 A romantic-at-heart Nimra (Arij Fatyma) has a carefree home life.
-Her engagement to Adnan (Adeel Chaudhry) however feels like an end to all exciting possibilities, until she meets the free-spirited Farhad (Farhan Mali).
+Her engagement to Adnan (Adeel Chaudhry) however feels like an end to all exciting possibilities, until she meets the free-spirited Farhad (Farhan Malhi).
+Farhad is the cousin of her friend, Afsheen.

 With a wild attempt to escape from the shackles of her home, Nimra runs away from home to live with Farhad.
-Adnan ties the knot with Nimra's younger sister Aqsa to take revenge from ex-fiancé.
+Adnan ties the knot with Nimra's younger sister Aqsa (Saniya Shamshad) to take revenge from his ex-fiancé.

 Unfortunately, Nimra is met with rejection from Farhad's family.
 Her impulsive decision leaves her at the mercy of her sister-in-law, Aqeela's widower Uncle's place.

 Will Nimra ever find her way back to peace?
 Or will one reckless decision shape her entire destiny?